gbdev/gbdev.github.io/website/gbcompo21.md

 If you publish your game source code and assets on a public repository (e.g. GitHub) under [an open source license](https://choosealicense.com/) (GPL, MIT, Apache, CC0...) you get **20%** more of the prize as a bonus!

-*Prize tiers are still work in progress, expect changes.
-Money prizes are subject to fees and conversions.
+*Money prizes are subject to fees and conversions.
 They may be delivered as gift cards of your choice.*

 ## Rules